lee-jason/jasonjl.github.io/_drafts/2025-08-29-the-right-way-to-use-ai.md

 call out people who don't care llm vibe coded output in a shared repository is for people that don't care fuck those people.
+Never should the AI tell you what to do if you're lost.
+Don't give up.
+Understand.
+Tell it what to do.
+Don't get lost in its plan.